ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 ## Slide 17

-How can we use tools and why should be we use PHP?
+How can we use these tools and why should we use PHP?

 ## Slide 18